SuffolkLITLab/legal-tech-class/class/docs/classes/assembly-line/2020-assembly-line-assignment-1.md

 Notice that inside a `question` block, the line with the `if` statement starts with `%`.
-We also need to use an `endif` statement, instead of using indentation to show the beginning and end of the `if`.
+We also need to use an `endif` statement, instead of using indentation to show the beginning and end of the `if` statement.

 > **Note**:  [YAML](yaml.md) is picky about indentation.
 If you run into an
 > error, check to make sure each line is indented the same way as the example